yp2800/my-mac-os/README.md

 - I use the app to manage events in my life.
 - I take great use of Fantastical's natural language input and I use [many Typinator expansions](https://medium.com/@nikitavoloboev/fantastical-natural-input-text-expansions-3ea8cf7ccac3#.pv5937ncr) to ease this process.
 - I always view my events from `Week` view.
-And show 5 days only with all 24h shown for all days.
+And show 5 days with 16h shown for all days.
 This lets me have a perspective over what I have to do now.
 What deadlines I have to complete soon.
 And gives me the freedom to adjust my schedule in light of upcoming deadlines and events.

 #### [Contexts](https://contexts.co) - Window switcher